In our post, we will be comparing the top payroll platforms Square Payroll vs Gusto. Find out which one is better for your business.

 Amongst other things.
 But, let’s take a more specific look at what each software has to offer.
 We’ll start with Gusto…

 Gusto breaks its features down into a few sections, some of which, we’ve explored below:

-Gusto makes payroll easy.
+Gusto makes payroll easy as an outsourced payroll company.
 Its dashboard is nothing short of intuitive.
 From here, you can review your team’s hours, additional earnings, and any reimbursements they’re owed.